nhsengland/Health-RAP-Playbook-Alpha/playbook/docs/index.md

 * Analysts and researchers using health data who want to adopt RAP
 * Analyst leaders in health who want to support or encourage RAP adoption
-* IT, Cyber, and Information Governance professionals who want to ensure RAP is applied safely to health data
+* IT, cyber, and Information Governance professionals who want to ensure RAP is applied safely to health data
 * Members of the public who want to understand how their data is processed to provide insights into health and care

 # How to use this playbook